 Companies who go this route and implement strong organisational culture statistically retain more good people than those who don’t.

 The maintaining of CPD logs and costs is imperative to manage the effectiveness of the initiative and such logs may be required by Professional Bodies so that your existing employees can maintain and enhance their professional accreditations going forward.

-The CPD are also allows the execution of Performance Management Systems / Employee Performance Engagement workflows for carrying out reviews, (reminder automations and document distributions for scheduling and completing one-on-ones).
+The CPD are also allows the execution of Performance Management Systems (PMS) / Employee Performance Engagement (EPE) workflows for carrying out reviews, (reminder automations and document distributions for scheduling and completing one-on-ones).